 My implementation used a pre-downloaded GeoTIFF file of the Lancaster University campus, which is a format for storing geographic information in a TIFF.
 To parse the GeoTIFF, I implemented a small library called geotiff.js.
 This allowed me to read the file and get the heights of every 2m area.
 The GeoTIFF file was 2500x2500 pixels big, it covered a 5000-metre squared area, and each pixel represented the height of that point in the real world.
 I then took the grid of heights and connected them using A-Frame triangles.
 This allowed me to render a height-accurate map of the university campus.

 However, as alluded to earlier, there were several issues with my implementation of it.
 One of the big issues I faced that resulted in the feature being removed was that the ground was clipping through the roads and paths that I had placed.
+Not finished.

 Another issue was the performance hit for drawing so many triangles.
+Talk about trying to use geometry merging and instanced meshing to solve this problem.

 This feature would be an excellent feature to include in a 3D map as it would give users a better understanding of the elevation changes in their path and provide a more accurate representation of the terrain.